 Trucks on Display

-Below is a sampling of many of the trucks on display in our Trucking Hall of Fame® Exhibit Hall.
-When you visit, you’ll find more than what is featured here.
+Below are many of the trucks on display in our Trucking Hall of Fame® Exhibit Hall.

 1925 Douglas with Well Drilling Rig